 In Malaysia, they use Type G power plugs and outlets.
 The voltage is 240V, and the frequency is 50Hz.

-So, you’ll need a travel adapter in Malaysia.
+⚠️ So, you’ll need a travel adapter in Malaysia.
 Their plugs and outlets are different from the Type A and B ones we use back in the States.

-- Plug types: G
+- Plug type in Malaysia: G

 - Standard voltage: 240V